Dingle Dell (St Heliers): Notable species

 The diversity of native bush in Dingle Dell has allowed for the growth and habitation of many native species not often found in urban areas.
+Kanuka, cabbage tree, karaka, kohekohe, and mahoe trees are dominant in the reserve.
 The Auckland Botanical Society has led excursions to Dingle Dell, the first being in 1939.

 Kauri

-Up to a hundred kauri trees can be found in Dingle Dell.
-Dingle Dell is possibly infected by kauri dieback.
+Up to a hundred kauri trees can be found in Dingle Dell, which are threatened by kauri dieback.
 Fences and signs have been placed to warn visitors about the risk of kauri dieback and to keep visitors on the paths.